dcdaz/dotfiles/launchers/README.md

 Currently I have launchers for:

-- Atom
+- Bitwarden
 - DBeaver
+- Ferdium
 - Firefox
 - Firefox Developer Edition
-- Insomnia REST Client
+- Insomnium REST Client
 - Intellij IDEA
 - JDownloader
+- Joplin
+- Pulsar
 - Pycharm
-- Rambox
-- Robo3T
 - Thunderbird
 - Tor Browser
-- VS Code
 - Zoom [Only desktop file]

 All of these apps are placed on `/opt/` directory